DWhiteheadCode/Tracer-Abilities/README.md

 The bomb can stick to surfaces and players.
 Once a bomb is stuck to an object/player, that bomb can't be un-stuck, or stick to anything else.
 When a bomb sticks to a player, it turns invisible.

-Pulse Bomb has 1 charge on a 20 second cooldown.
+Pulse Bomb has 0 starting charges and 1 max charge, on a 20 second cooldown.

 Pulse Bomb is bound to `Q`